 So, when considering keywords, what type of keywords should you try to find?

-The truth is, this is unique to every user.
-What I mean by this is that bloggers, businesses, and influencers are all going to target different keywords based on the audience they are targeting AND their goals.
+This is unique to every user.
+Bloggers, businesses, and influencers are all going to target different keywords based on the audience they are targeting and their goals.

 Before you search for keywords, it’s important to understand your target audience and niche.